ericnana/applications/README.md

 # How to use it
 Just run python3 app.py.
-Do not forget to add a requirements.txt to make it easier when running the previous command
+Do not forget to add a requirements.txt to make it easier when running the previous command To run all the needed librairies/modiles/frameworks in requirement.txt just do pip install -r requirement.txt